Top Menu

 Pancreatic cancer is hard to catch early.
 It doesn’t cause symptoms right away.
 When you do get symptoms, they are often vague or you may not notice them.
 They include yellowing of the skin and eyes, pain in the abdomen and back, weight loss and fatigue.
 Also, because the pancreas is hidden behind other organs, health care providers cannot see or feel the tumors during routine exams.
 Doctors use a physical exam, blood tests, imaging tests, and a biopsy to diagnose it.

 Because it is often found late and it spreads quickly, pancreatic cancer can be hard to treat.
 Possible treatments include surgery, radiation, chemotherapy, and targeted therapy.
-Targeted therapy uses substances that attack cancer cells without harming normal cells.
+Targeted therapy uses drugs or other substances that attack specific cancer cells with less harm to normal cells.

 NIH: National Cancer Institute